leoloso/graphql-by-pop.com/docs/caching/http-caching.md

 ## How it works

-A directive `<cacheControl>` is added to the [directive pipeline](../architecture/the-directive-pipeline.html) for all fields.
+A directive `@cacheControl` is added to the [directive pipeline](../architecture/the-directive-pipeline.html) for all fields.
 This directive is configured a `max-age` value for each field, and adds a `Cache-Control` header to the response with the lowest `max-age` value from all the requested fields in the query, or `no-store` if any field has `max-age`: 0.

 ## Examples